Some links in this post may be affiliate links

 Repot Anthurium veitchii every 1-2 years at the beginning of the growing season.
 Use a pot one size larger and free-draining soil that is rich in organic matter.

-Ascertain that the pot has drainage holes to avoid getting soggy soil as it can lead to root-rot and eventual death of the plant.
-Check out these Self Watering Pots for Indoor Plants on Amazon.
+Ascertain that the pot has drainage holes to avoid getting soggy soil as it can lead to root-rot.
+Check out these self watering pots on Amazon.

 Pruning Anthurium veitchii is easy as it involves removal yellow and dead leaves to maintain the plant neat as well as reduce pest and disease infestations.